strawberrypie/rusentiment/en_annotation.md

 Abbreviations like LOL and OMG should also be taken into account.

-# Hashtags
+# <a name="head6"></a>Hashtags

-<div style="text-align: justify">Hashtags are generally treated as information units, similarly to words.
-The following example should be annotated as positive because both \#*lifeisgood* and \#*happymonday* are generally positive experiences:</div>
+Hashtags are generally treated as information units, similarly to words.
+The following example should be annotated as positive because both \#*lifeisgood* and \#*happymonday* are generally positive experiences:

 - Be yourself.
 Everyone else is taken. #happymonday \#Lifeisgood \#Livefully <span style="float:right;"> [positive]</span>
 - We couldn’t make this \#beauty up if we tried!  \#bermuda \#ocean \#vacation \#sun <span style="float:right;"> [positive]</span>

-<div style="text-align: justify">On the other hand, similarly to words, they are to be ignored if the post consists entirely of hashtags and was probably accompanying some picture or video, and is uninterpretable without that content.</div>
+On the other hand, similarly to words, they are to be ignored if the post consists entirely of hashtags and was probably accompanying some picture or video, and is uninterpretable without that content.

 - \#SayNoToRacism
 - \#sayyestothedress
 - \#shepersisted

-<div style="text-align: justify">However, some hashtags explicitly express the speaker’s mood or evaluation.
-In such cases, they should be treated accordingly, similarly to happy or terrible.</div>
+However, some hashtags explicitly express the speaker’s mood or evaluation.
+In such cases, they should be treated accordingly, similarly to happy or terrible.

 - Lewis should not be allowed to kick the ball #terrible <span style="float:right;"> [negative]</span>
 - My hair is sooo long #happy <span style="float:right;"> [positive]</span>

-# Mixed sentiment
+# <a name="head7"></a>Mixed sentiment

-<div style="text-align: justify">Some posts contain both positive and negative sentiment words, and are therefore usually more difficult to annotate.
+Some posts contain both positive and negative sentiment words, and are therefore usually more difficult to annotate.
 In these cases, our policy is to annotate the DOMINANT SENTIMENT expressed in the post.
 That is, if you feel that overall the feeling expressed in the post is positive, it should be annotated as such (and vice versa).
-For example, in the following example we have both positive and negative sentiment:</div>
+For example, in the following example we have both positive and negative sentiment:

 - I am DISGUSTED with my 2013 self.
 Thank god ive changed

-<div style="text-align: justify">While “disgusted” could be a negative experience for the girl in question, it is outweighed by the positive evaluation that follow.</div>
+While “disgusted” could be a negative experience for the girl in question, it is outweighed by the positive evaluation that follow.

 - As sad as I am that vacation is over, it was absolutely amazing to be back in my home, shower, bath, bed.
 And to see family last night.
 That felt great

-<div style="text-align: justify">This post also contains a negative experience “vacation is over”, but it is also clearly outweighed by the positive evaluations that follow.</div>
+This post also contains a negative experience “vacation is over”, but it is also clearly outweighed by the positive evaluations that follow.

 The policy for some of the less clear cases is outlined below.